Menu

 Pure cocaine was first isolated in the mid-19th century.
 In 1859, German chemist Albert Niemann isolated cocaine from coca leaves.
 In the late 19th century, cocaine emerged as a popular ingredient in tonics, elixirs, wines, and “medicines” touted to cure a variety of ailments.
 Famous psychoanalyst Sigmund Freud praised cocaine for its perceived benefits and even wrote a paper called “Über Coca” in 1884.

 The addictive nature of cocaine soon became apparent.
 In the early 20th century, many Western countries banned the sale of products containing cocaine.
 However, cocaine remained popular as an illicit recreational drug through the 1970s.
 Usage declined in the 1980s as the harmful effects of the drug became more widely known.
+Understanding this history helps contextualise modern workplace cocaine testing requirements and public health responses.

 The Rise of Crack Cocaine